Allmannberget

-Allmannberget is a mountain in the municipality of Oppdal in Trøndelag county, Norway.
+Allmannberget is a mountain in Oppdal Municipality in Trøndelag county, Norway.
 The 1342 m tall mountain sits about 3 km southeast of the village of Oppdal, easily seen from the European route E06 highway.

 The easiest hiking route is from the east-north-east.
-Drive on the gravel toll road from the E6 highway partially up the Olmdalen valley, then walk approximately 2.5 km to the summit.
+Drive on the gravel toll road from the E6 highway partially up the Olmdalen Valley, then walk approximately 2.5 km to the summit.
 There is a communication tower on the top of the mountain.